bigzijing/Geopython-Conference-2018/README.md

 ```
 from dataSources import dataLibraries

-def union_layers(layer1, layer2, outputName):
+def intersect_layers(layer1, layer2, outputName):
     param = { 'INPUT' : layer1, 'OVERLAY' : layer2, 'INPUT_FIELDS' : [], 'OVERLAY_FIELDS' : [], 'OUTPUT' : 'memory:' }
     intxnOp = QgsProject.instance().addMapLayer(processing.run("qgis:intersection", param)['OUTPUT'])
     intxnOp.setName(outputName)

 ```
-4. Save the script, and run it, what happened now is that you create a method in the script such that when the script is run, it has a method called **union_layers** which takes 3 variable inputs **layer1, layer2** and **outputName**
+4. Save the script, and run it, what happened now is that you create a method in the script such that when the script is run, it has a method called **intersect_layers** which takes 3 variable inputs **layer1, layer2** and **outputName**
 5. When you call the method with the correct inputs, it will create and output, with the name of outputName, which is the intersection of the first 2 input vector layers
 6. For this to work for us, we have to assign the **Environment** layer and **Impact Area** layer
 7. Hint: